Keyboard shortcuts

 Have you ever seen a big table full of numbers and wondered how people keep track of them all?
 That’s where spreadsheets come in!

 A spreadsheet is a piece of software that helps you organize information in rows and columns.
-It’s like a giant piece of digital graph paper.
+It’s like a giant piece of digital graph paper that can also do math for you.

 Rows, Columns, and Cells

-• Columns go up and down and are usually named with letters (A, B, C…).
+• Columns go up and down and are always named with letters (A, B, C…).

 Why use Spreadsheets?

-Spreadsheets are amazing because they can do math for you!
-If you have a list of prices for a party, you can tell the spreadsheet to add them all up.
-If you change one price, the spreadsheet automatically recalculates the total.
+Spreadsheets are amazing because they can do math for you instantly!
+If you have a list of prices for your birthday party, you can tell the spreadsheet to add them all up.
+If you change the price of the cake, the spreadsheet automatically recalculates the total without you having to do anything!

 People use spreadsheets for: